Crsarmv7l/DaikonTools-for-Yardstick-One/README.md

 What is it?

 This are tools for the Yardstick One Radio dongle to receive/save/send/resend RF signals via a .ys1 file.
-It allows users to easily receive, save, send or create a saved signal by hand and transmit it without having to use the Rfcat interactive shell, or write their own python scripts.
+It allows users to easily receive, resend, save, send or create a saved signal by hand and transmit it without having to use the Rfcat interactive shell, or write their own python scripts.
 Now supports ASK BinRaw Flipper .sub files.

 The .ys1 file format: